 The value of satisfaction guaranteed to sellers is easily explained by looking at two games commonly studied in the laboratory.
-First is the Trust game (Berg, Dickhaut and McCabe, 1995; Van Huyck, Battalio and Walters, 1995) and its cousin the Gift Exchange game (Fehr, Gächter and Kirchsteiger, 1997).
+First is the Trust game (Berg et al., 1995; Van Huyck et al., 1995) and its cousin the Gift Exchange game (Fehr et al., 1997).
 These games describes the fundamental moral hazard problem.
 Player 1, the buyer, passes money to player 2, the seller, with the hope of getting something of equal or greater value in return.
 Whatever is passed is scaled up (when the buyer passes in the Trust game, and when the seller passes in the Gift Exchange game), creating a surplus, which the seller can share with the buyer.
 The obvious equilibrium in this game is that the seller should return nothing, so should not be trusted by the buyer.
 As with the lemons problem (Akerlof, 1970), the market collapses.

-The second game is the Ultimatum game (Güth, Schmittberger and Schwarze, 1982).
+The second game is the Ultimatum game (Güth et al., 1982).
 In this simple bargaining game, the proposer offers the responder a split of some surplus.
 If the responder accepts the offer then the division is carried out, while if the responder rejects it both sides get zero.
-Since something is better than nothing (by assumption), any positive offer will, in equilibrium, be accepted.
-This gives the proposer all of the bargaining power; he makes the smallest possible positive offer and gains virtually all of the surplus.
+Since something is better than nothing (by assumption), any positive offer will, in